Generative Engine Optimization (GEO) - How to optimize for AI search in 2026

 • Link to a free tool or guide on your site (no hard selling).

-• Step 3: Repurpose your content into LinkedIn posts and articles.
-For example, we typically summarize our articles and share the most actionable tips as LinkedIn posts, while publishing the full articles as LinkedIn articles.
-Interestingly, these LinkedIn articles often rank higher than the original articles on our website.
+• Step 3: Repurpose your content into LinkedIn posts and articles. interestingly, these LinkedIn articles often rank higher than the original articles on our website.

 linkedin articles